it-beard/evo-bot-go/.qoder/repowiki/en/content/Repository Layer/Repository Layer.md

 ## Conclusion

 The Repository Layer in evocoders-bot-go provides a robust, maintainable abstraction over the database layer.
 By following consistent patterns across all entities, the system achieves code reuse, improved testability, and clear separation of concerns.
 The repositories effectively encapsulate data access logic while providing a clean interface to the service layer.
 Key strengths include comprehensive error handling, efficient query construction, and proper handling of relationships between entities.
 This architecture supports the application's core features including user management, event scheduling, random coffee pairings, and group message processing.
+Recent enhancements to the GroupMessageRepository, including timestamp preservation and unlimited message retrieval, further strengthen the system's capabilities for content search and summarization use cases.